rahulnahak2/bookStore/README.md

     - **Entities**: `BookEntity`, `OrderEntity` → used for persistence
     - **DTOs**: `Book`, `Order` → used for API responses
 - Preloaded book data at application startup using `CommandLineRunner`
+- The API uses a global exception handler to return consistent JSON error responses.